 For star trails, I use the NightCap app because of its ability to take continuous back to back shots at timer-regulated intervals.

 The app also lets you choose between JPEG, HQ JPEG and TIFF outputs, however the TIFF isn’t available for the continuous burst mode.

 Manual exposure lets you select from 1/20 to 1 second shutter speed, or just do what I did and lock the exposure when you find the right combination of shutter and ISO.
 To give the stars enough time to travel a tiny bit between shots, set the interval to around 15-20 seconds.

-You’ll definitely want to use a tripod or prop your phone up on a railing to keep it steady.
-I usually keep mine plugged in so it doesn’t drain the battery too quickly (which can happen in about 10 minutes in the winter).
+I usually keep iPhone plugged in so it doesn’t drain the battery too quickly (which can happen in about 10 minutes in the winter).
 Take back to back photos for at least 20 minutes to see some decent trails – the longer the better!